What’s new since XenServer 7.1

 For the full list of supported guest operating systems in Citrix Hypervisor 8.2, see Guest operating system support.

-Citrix Hypervisor Entitlement for Citrix Virtual Apps and Desktops Service Subscribers
+Citrix Hypervisor entitlement for Citrix DaaS (formerly Citrix Virtual Apps and Desktops Service) subscribers

 Enablement for Citrix Virtual Desktops Tablet Mode (Premium Edition)